dask/dask-yarn/docs/source/cli.rst

 .. warning::

-    The CLI commands are still in Beta, and may change between versions
+    The CLI is experimental and may change between versions

 .. autoprogram:: dask_yarn.cli:entry